Mike Huckabee: Media career

 On June 12, 2008, Fox News announced it was hiring Huckabee as a political commentator and regular contributor to their 2008 American presidential election coverage, in their New York election headquarters.

 Huckabee filled in for Paul Harvey in July 2008.
 A few months later, he signed a deal with ABC Radio Networks (now Cumulus Media Networks) to carry a daily commentary, The Huckabee Report, beginning in January 2009.
 After Harvey's death his show replaced Harvey's broadcasts.
-On April 15, 2015, Huckabee announced that The Huckabee Report would be ending May 1, but subscribers could hear similar content that they would pay for.
+On April 15, 2015, Huckabee announced that The Huckabee Report would be ending May 1.

 Huckabee hosted a weekend show, Huckabee, on Fox News Channel, which premiered Saturday, September 27, 2008, at 8 PM EST. For six weeks in summer 2010, Fox test-ran The Huckabee Show for the syndicated market; Huckabee was joined by guest co-hosts in the daily spin-off, among them Bob Barker of The Price Is Right fame.
 Huckabee ended on January 3, 2015, so that Huckabee could consider the possibility of running for president.

 On April 2, 2012, Huckabee launched a long-form daily talk show on Cumulus Media Networks, who provide the call-in guests.
 The show, which is targeted at second-tier broadcast stations, features long-form interviews and discussions and airs in the noon to 3 p.m. time slot, directly opposite the market leader in talk radio, The Rush Limbaugh Show.
 On November 27, 2013, Huckabee announced that the show will have its final broadcast on December 12, 2013, stating that he and Cumulus Media mutually decided not to renew the contract.

 In a December 2013 interview, Huckabee stated that he would be launching a news organization in partnership with Christian Media Corp.
 International.

 In October 2017, the Huckabee show was relaunched, now produced by and aired on the Trinity Broadcasting Network.
+The show ended on January 11, 2025, after Huckabee was nominated by President-elect Donald Trump to serve as ambassador to Israel.

 Political positions

 Abortion

 Huckabee opposes any public funding for abortion, and believes that abortion should be legal only when the life of the mother is at risk.
-He believes that it would "most certainly" be a good day for America if Roe v.
-Wade were reversed.
+He stated that it would "most certainly" be a good day for America if Roe v.
+Wade were reversed by the Supreme Court.
+This ultimately occurred in 2022 with the landmark Dobbs v.
+Jackson Women’s Health Organization case.

 Health care

-Huckabee opposed Obama's health care plan, the Patient Protection and Affordable Care Act.
-He stated that he wants to "give citizens more control over their own health care choices".
+Huckabee opposed President Obama's health care plan, the Patient Protection and Affordable Care Act.
+He stated that he wants to "give citizens more control over their own health care choices."